 When we first met Obi-Wan in Episode IV he was an old hagard man in the desert.
 He spoke of the Jedi Knights and gave Luke a weapon befitting such a prestigious person.
-But that's all we got IV-VI.
+But that's all we got in IV-VI.
 Just stories of what the Jedi were.
-By the time we met Yoda he too was close to death and not what he had once been.
-The Prequels finally let us see what the Jedi order looked like in it's hey day.
+By the time we met Yoda he was close to death and did not have the powers and abilities to show what the Jedi were capable of (From a physical standpoint.
+Clearly, he was still able to do quite a bit with the Force).
+The Prequels finally let us see what the Jedi order looked like in it's hayday.
 Some things are best left to mystery, but there are other things people want to see.
 Watching the Clone Wars start and the Jedi fill an arean and fight shoulder to shoulder is exactly what fans had wanted to see ever since they heard the Jedi weren't just two old guys in hermitage but once they were an entire order.

 Granted, there were some weird things in there.
 We saw a lot more Jedi commitee meetings than I think any fan was expecting.
 But we also saw a vast temple where they were trained.
 And we finally saw how central this group had been to the running of the entire galaxy.
 Jedi in the prequel are not the wilderness outcasts hanging out where they won't get noticed.
 They are front and center, respectable members of the galaxy being maintained in order.